schibsted/github-actions-self-hosted-cdk/README.md

 1. Create a CDK project using the `@spp/github-actions-self-hosted` construct (example below).
 2. `cdk deploy`
 3. Wait for it...
 Profit! _(it'll take quite some time on the first deploy)_.
-4. The deploy command will output a webhook endpoint, called `NameOfStack.WebhookEndpoint`.
+4. The deploy command will output a webhook endpoint, called something like `NameOfStack.WebhookEndpoint`.
 5. Configure a hook in your Github org or repo to send `Workflow jobs` events to that endpoint.
    - `https://github.schibsted.io/organizations/my-org/settings/hooks`
    - Content type: `application/json`.